offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 This is called an overlap graph.

 **WHY**: An overlap graph shows the different ways that fragment_SEQs can be stitched together.
-A path in in an overlap graph that touches each node exactly once is one possibility for the original single stranded DNA that the fragment_SEQs came from.
+A path in an overlap graph that touches each node exactly once is one possibility for the original single stranded DNA that the fragment_SEQs came from.
 For example...

   * \[TTA, TAG, AGT, GTT, TTA, TAC, ACT, CTT\] ⟶ TTAGTTACTT
   * \[TTA, TAC, ACT, CTT, TTA, TAG, AGT, GTT\] ⟶ TTACTTAGTT